ninetyh/tiktok-assistant-webapp/blog/how-online-and-offline-stores-are-using-tiktok-marketing-to-increase-sales.md

 1. First, we need to use hashtag or search keywords to filter out groups with high relevance.
 2. Do not mechanically send a large number of comments repeatedly, which will be banned by TikTok.

-To solve these two problems effectively, we developed [Rebotou](https://www.rebotou.com), which **does not require TikTok password** and provides a multi-collaboration mode that can be used with multiple accounts for best results.
+To solve these two problems effectively, we developed [Rebotou](https://www.rebotou.com), which **does not require TikTok's password** and provides a multi-collaboration mode that can be used with multiple accounts for best results.